Meth Rehab & Detox in New Jersey

 Find a New, Sober Path at Turning Point in New Jersey

-Methamphetamine, more commonly called meth, is an extremely potent synthetic drug.
+Methamphetamine, more commonly called "meth" or "crystal meth," is an extremely potent synthetic drug.
 It alters the brain chemistry so the user feels intense pleasure upon use, but the pleasure is all too short-lived, and tragedy can follow as addiction takes hold.
 Meth is highly addictive and chronic use can have long-lasting, life-altering implications.
 When a person uses meth, it creates a rush of pleasure to the body and mind that gets the user hooked instantly.
 There is no such thing as “casual” meth use.
 Meth abuse drastically affects the user, as they quickly become fixated on when and where they’ll get their next high and other important things slip by the wayside, such as their family life or work responsibilities.

 At Turning Point, we can help you get sober and guide you through a medically supervised detox.
 Our New Jersey meth addiction rehab uses a variety of therapeutic techniques and programs to set our patients up for success when it comes to getting clean and sober.